conradakunga/Blog/_posts/2024-12-13-determining-the-number-of-days-in-a-year-in-c.md

 Console.WriteLine($"Korean: {koreanCalendar.GetDaysInYear(hebrewCalendar.GetYear(dateTime))}");
 ```

-If you run this code it should print the following:
+If you run this code, it should print the following:

 ```plaintext
 Gregorian: 366